agonzalezro/gnome3-emblems/README.md

 Installation
 ------------

+You will need to install `python-nautilus` before use this extension.

+In debian based systems as `root`:

+    apt-get install python-nautilus

-As ``root`` user copy the .py file in /usr/share/nautilus-python/extensions/
+As `root` user copy the `.py` file in `/usr/share/nautilus-python/extensions/`.

+You need to kill nautilus: `nautilus -q` and restart it again: `nautilus`.

 Bugs